jhmarkkk/Youtube_Analysis/README.md

 ## Machine Learning Models Used
 1. Decision Tree
+    - The Decision Tree classifier is a Supervised Machine Learning Algorithm that uses a set of rules to make decisions, similarly to how humans make decisions.
+The intuition behind Decision Trees is that you use the dataset features to create yes/no questions and continually split the dataset until you isolate all data points belonging to each class.
+We decided to use this model to compare with our Random Forest model in predicting Trending.
 2. Random Forest
     - The Random Forest classifier consists of many individual decision trees that make use of different sets of data and different features to classify them.
 The model chooses the class most predicted by the trees as its prediction.
+We decided to use this model to compare with our Decision Tree model in predicting Trending.
 3. Naïve Bayes
     - The Naïve Bayes classifier is a supervised machine learning algorithm, which is used for classification tasks, like text classification.
 It is also part of a family of generative learning algorithms, meaning that it seeks to model the distribution of inputs of a given class or category.
+We decided to use this model to predict video categories from a title.

 ## Exploratory Data Analysis
 ### Categories Sorted By Video Count / Trending Videos Sorted By Video Count